UX/UI: integrating design into agile projects

 This includes understanding user behavior, conducting user research, building wireframes and prototypes, and iterating based on user feedback.

-Bridging the Gap: Integrating UX/UI Design and Agile Development
+Integrating UX/UI Design and Agile

-User-centric design in Agile environments
+User-centric design

 User-Centered Design (UCD) is the core principle of responsive UX/UI design.
 UCD includes understanding user behavior, preferences, and pain points to inform design decisions.